GSA-TTS/10x-website/investments/07-investments-in-equitable-tech.md

 ### Combating bias in AI/ML

 10x has developed tools to help public servants "de-bias" datasets that power AI.
 Developed in collaboration with the Census, the initial toolkit can help public servants use AI without the fear of introducing bias.
-Check out the beta version of the <a class="usa-link usa-link--external" rel="noreferrer"  href="https://bias.xd.gov/">Bias Toolkit</a>.
+Check out the beta version of the <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://bias.xd.gov/">Bias Toolkit</a>.

 ### Equity-centered design with American Indians and Alaska Natives